abgox/abyss/readme.md

 >
 > Assume the Scoop root directory is `D:\Scoop`

-- Scoop's `persist` is powerful, but unfortunately, it has a limitation: it only works if the application data resides within the installation directory.
+- Scoop's `persist` is powerful, but unfortunately, it has a limitation: it only works if the app data resides within the installation directory.
-- However, some applications store their data outside the installation directory, commonly in `$env:AppData`.
+- However, some apps store their data outside the installation directory, commonly in `$env:AppData`.
-- For such applications, this repository uses `New-Item -ItemType Junction` to link.
+- For such apps, this repository uses `New-Item -ItemType Junction` to link.
 - Taking [Helix](./bucket/Helix.json) as an example:
   - [Helix](./bucket/Helix.json) stores its data in `$env:AppData\helix`
   - It will link: `$env:AppData\helix` => `D:\Scoop\persist\Helix\helix`

-> [!Warning]
->
-> Note: The linked directory will not be removed when the application is uninstalled.

 ---